mxagar/mlflow_guide/README.md

 ## 9. Handling Customized Models in MLflow

-Model customization and custom flavors adress the use-cases in which:
+Custom models and custom flavors adress the use-cases in which:

 - The ML library/framework is not supported by MLflow.
 - We need more than the library to use our model, i.e., we have a custom Python model (with our own algorithms and libraries).

+Note that:

+- Custom models refer to own model libraries.
+- Custom flavors refer to own model serialization methods.

 ### Example: Custom Python Model - 06_custom_libraries

-This section works on the example file [`06_custom_libraries/model_customization.py`](./examples/06_custom_libraries/model_customization.py).
+This section works on the example files [`06_custom_libraries/model_customization.py`](./examples/06_custom_libraries/model_customization.py) and [`06_custom_libraries/load_custom_model.py`](./examples/06_custom_libraries/load_custom_model.py).

 We assume that MLflow does not support Scikit-Learn, so we are going to create a Python model with it.
 Notes:

 - We cannot use `mlflow.sklearn.log_param/metric()` functions, but instead, `mlflow.log_param/metric()`.
 - We cannot use `mlflow.log_model()`, but instead `mlflow.pyfunc.log_model()`.

-The function
+The way we create a custom python model is as follows:

+- We dump/store all artifacts locally: dataset splits, models, etc.
+- We save their paths in a dictionary called `artifacts`.
+- We derive and create our own model class, based on `mlflow.pyfunc.PythonModel`.
+- We create a dictionary which contains our conda environment.
+- We log the model passing the last 3 objects to `mlflow.pyfunc.log_model`.
+- Then, (usually in another file/run), we can load the saved model using `mlflow.pyfunc.load_model`.

+These are the key parts in [`06_custom_libraries/model_customization.py`](./examples/06_custom_libraries/model_customization.py) and [`06_custom_libraries/load_custom_model.py`](./examples/06_custom_libraries/load_custom_model.py):

 ```python
 # Data artifacts